brysonon/startup/README.md

 Notes on startup application - HTML and CSS version:
 I learned so much more about HTML and CSS through this project.
 I figured out just how helpful Bootstrap can be, as it heavily simplifies the coding that you need to do.
 With a little bit of documentation reading and CSS knowledge, you can easily create a site out of your ideas.
 I want to remember the link https://getbootstrap.com/docs/5.3/getting-started/introduction/ which provides all of the Bootstrap documentation.

+Notes on Simon JavaScript project:
+Implementing JavaScript into the simon project has been my favorite implementation so far.
+This is because it has made the application fully operational, and the game can now be played.
+The most useful feature of the application that I learned was the use of localStorage to instantiate Storage objects to store user information, such as the name and scores.
+I also learned that the querySelector() function could be used to select specific elements within HTML.
+This link: https://developer.mozilla.org/en-US/docs/Web/API is very useful because it details JavaScript that can be utilized for a variety of web APIs.